alicealbu8/alicealbu8/README.md

   <img src=https://media.giphy.com/media/TLnWsIBRegQyWxG4Dw/giphy.gif width="300"/>
 </div>

-### :woman_technologist: About Me : I am a Computer Science and Mathematics student at Babeș-Bolyai University
+### :woman_technologist: About Me :
+I am a Computer Science and Mathematics student at Babeș-Bolyai University 📫 How to reach me: aa7554651@gmail.com

 <!--
 **alicealbu8/alicealbu8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.